 Avoid skipping suhoor

 Sahur is a necessary prerequisite for those intending to complete the day’s fast.
-It is therefore unwise for anyone to skip suhoor as it would potentially be detrimental to their health.
-Skipping suhoor means denying the body’s needs for nutrition and fluid; you will more than likely experience dehydration, sluggishness, lack of concentration, which may ultimately lead to you failing your fast.
+It is, therefore, unwise for anyone to skip suhoor as it would potentially be detrimental to their health.
+Skipping suhoor means denying the body’s needs for nutrition and fluid; you will more than likely experience dehydration, sluggishness, and lack of concentration, which may ultimately lead to you failing your fast.